buptsad/esp32-cam-mjpeg-static-IP/README.md

 # ESP32 MJPEG Streaming Server

-This is a simple MJPEG streaming webserver with static IP implemented for the project of small semester.
+This is a simple MJPEG streaming webserver with static IP implemented for the smart home project of small semester in BUPT.
 It can create a MJPEG streaming webserver with unchanged URL given the gateway (the subnet should cover the preset IP.
 See `How to use`)
 Forked and modified from <https://github.com/arkhipenko/esp32-cam-mjpeg>.
 Tested on AI thinker ESP-32 CAM.